Jafoor/JUST-Virtual-Judge/README.md

 - Go to root folder, run `python manage.py runserver`.

 ## How to contribute
 - Check for impending issues.
 - If there isn't any and you want to implement any feature, then create a branch.
 - Implement your feature.
 - Push it to the repo and make a pull request.

+## List of Features:
+Each feature that was to be implemented is given below.
+- Users can register, login, logout, update.
+- Admins can archive problems for later use.
+- Admins can hide a problem or keep in visible.
+- Admins of the site would be able to create contests with different problems.
+- Admins, contestants, offline-solvers will be able to view all problems list.
+- Admins, contestants, offline-solvers will be able to search problems by name, tag, type or date.
+- Admins, contestants, offline-solvers will be able to view particular problem details.
+- Admins, contestants, offline-solvers will be able to solve the particular problem with his preferred programming language.
+- Admins, contestants, offline-solvers will be able to view contests list by running, upcoming and ending contests.
+- Admins, contestants, offline-solvers will be able to view his all submissions including contest and offline solve.
+- Admins, contestants, offline-solvers will be able to view submitted code from all past submissions.
+- Contestants can be able to submit problems only running contests.
+- Contestants can not be able to view or submit problems until contest starts.
+- Each contestant can see his submissions with verdict.
+- Each contestant can see his submitted code but can’t see other contestant’s code in contest.
+- Each contest will have rank list on contestants.
+- During contest, if there is someone resubmits a problem that has been accepted before, s/he will be shown a warning message.
+- Register for upcoming contest.
+- At the end of the contest, a report will be generated.

 ## *Apps*
 Below the description for each app and the function used in them is given.

 ## accounts
 This app handles everything about related to user account.
 **registerPage:**
 - *Input:*
 `username, email, password, password confirmation` as form in Django

 - *Method:*